ElishaPhillips/ElishaPhillips.github.io/_projects/quantum.md

 As this was an initial exploration and modeling of the behavioral characteristics of this dataset, I will need to conduct further analysis to determine the accuracy of the selected values and implement an efficient pipeline.
 However, this exercise did succeed in building interactive models that can efficiently communicate behavioral models of fundamental quantum computing systems from a real-world dataset.
 This process also helped establish a more intuitive understanding of these systems and narrow my focus for projects to be tackled in future efforts.

-_All graphs used in this article can be downloaded from ['/Quantum/figures'](https://github.com/ElishaPhillips/ElishaPhillips.github.io/tree/main/images/projects/Quantum/figures)_
+_All graphs used in this project can be downloaded from ['/Quantum/figures'](https://github.com/ElishaPhillips/ElishaPhillips.github.io/tree/main/images/projects/Quantum/figures)_

 [^1]: Zwerver, A. M. J. et al. “Qubits made by advanced semiconductor manufacturing.”
 (2021).